podium-lib/podium-lib.github.io/docs/api/assets.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-When a layout fetches a podlet and parses the podlets manifest, any assets on the `.css` and `.js` properties in the manifest is also parsed into appropiate `AssetCSS` or `AssetJS` object.
+When a layout fetches a podlet and parses the podlets manifest, any assets on the `.css` and `.js` properties in the manifest are also parsed into appropriate `AssetCSS` or `AssetJS` object.

 These `AssetCSS` or `AssetJS` objects are then available on the `.css` or `.js`